PM's advisor Shahzad Akbar serves defamation notice to PML-N lawmaker

 — Mirza Shahzad Akbar (@ShazadAkbar) January 13, 2021

-The accountability advisor also announced the development on his Twitter handle saying his lawyers have served the notice to Maryam Aurangzeb on his instructions.
+The accountability advisor also announced the development on his Twitter handle saying his lawyers have served the notice to Marriyum Aurangzeb on his instructions.

-“She has been asked to apologise or she will be taken to court.”
+“She has been asked to apologize or she will be taken to court.”

-The notice tells Maryam Aurangzeb to take back the ‘defamatory statement’ about him and apologize for it unconditionally.
+The notice tells Marriyum Aurangzeb to take back the ‘defamatory statement’ about him and apologize for it unconditionally.

 READ: #MeToo: Leena Ghani files defamation suit against Ali Zafar claiming Rs500m compensation